TPG shareholders approve Vodafone merger

-TPG shareholders have voted in favour of the internet service provider’s merger with Vodafone Australia at its online extraordinary general meeting .
+TPG shareholders have voted in favour of the internet service provider’s merger with Vodafone Hutchison Australia.

+Over 99 per cent of those voting at the scheme meeting approved the merger, and the new entities brands will include Vodafone, TPG, iiNet, Lebara, AAPT and Internode.

-TPG executive chairman David Teoh said the fixed line and mobile phone services of the two providers are complementary and a merged entity would better serve customers.
+TPG executive chairman David Teoh said the fixed line and mobile phone services of the two providers are complementary.

-“The merger brings together two highly complementary businesses to create a leading integrated, full-service telecommunications company,” he said.

-“The merged company will deliver better services and more competitive value propositions to Australian customers and become a more formidable competitor in the market.”
+“The merged company will deliver better services and more competitive value propositions to Australian customers,” he said.

-A merged company would be able to more quickly roll out a 5G mobile network to provide faster data transfer.
+Vodafone Hutchison Australia Chief Executive Inaki Berroeta said the scheme vote is one of the final steps towards implementation and the new company should be brought together in two and a half weeks.

+“The merger will create a leading full-service telecommunications provider which will be well-positioned to drive stronger competition in the market and deliver benefits to customers and shareholders,” he said.

 TPG shareholders will receive a special dividend in the range of 49 to 52 cents per share before the merger, and will own 49.9 per cent of the merged group, while Vodafone Hutchison Australia shareholders will own 50.1 per cent.